Filing to begin for school board seat

-The Board of Education of Haskell Public School District hereby announces that statutorily qualified individuals interested in running as a candidate for the #1 seat on the Haskell Board of Education may file to run as a candidate for this seat the the Muskogee County Election Board between the hours of 8 a.m. and 5 p.m.
+The Board of Education of Fort Gibson Public School District hereby announces that statutorily qualified individuals interested in running as a candidate for the #1 seat on the Fort Gibson Board of Education may file to run as a candidate for this seat the the Muskogee County Election Board between the hours of 8 a.m. and 5 p.m.
 Dec.
 7-9.

 Filing to begin for school board seat

-Note: - UPDATED: Braggs boys hoops temporarily suspended as sheriffs investigate incident